-The business component of the degree allows students to major in one of the specialisations of Accounting, Banking, Economics, Finance, Finance and Economics, Management, or Marketing.
+The business component of the degree allows students to major in one of the specialisations of Accounting, Banking, Economics, Finance, Finance and Economics, International Business, Management, or Marketing.

-The Law degree associated with the joint program satisfies the requirements of the Supreme Court of New South Wales for admission purposes, although it should be noted that the additional optional skills of the Legal Profession and Legal Ethics must be undertaken to satisfy admission to the Bar.
+It should be noted that the additional optional skills of the Legal Profession and Legal Ethics must be undertaken to satisfy admission to the Bar.